Jumponthemoon/Unified_Robotic_Perception/README.md

 # Monocular Unified Autonomous Robotics Perception Framework

 The unified autonomous robotics perception framework is an anchor-free multi-task network that can jointly handle vision perception tasks such as object detection,semantic segmentation etc..
 The multi-task paradigm not only can be efficiently customized to add new vision tasks but also reduces the computation costs which is crucial to be deployed on embedded devices.
-The current framework only supports 2D object detection and segmentation, keypoint estimation,3D task will be included in the future.
+The current framework supports 2D object detection and segmentation, keypoint estimation,3D task will be included in the future.

 ### Model Architecture